pengpeng25/Cybersecurity-GRC-Portfolio/02-GDPR-enforcement-analysis/README.md

 ---

-*Part of the GRC & IT Audit Portfolio — Data Protection domain.*
+*Part of the Cybersecurity & GRC Portfolio — Data Protection domain.*